Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ### Azure Data Factory

 Azure Data Factory is used to orchestrate data movement and forecasting activities.
-You can monitor the data pipelines by clicking the link on your deployment page.
+You can monitor the data pipelines by clicking the link on your final deployment screen.
 Note that it may take some time for the triggered WebJobs in the application service to complete their runs.
 Until then, it is normal to see errors in your Azure Data Factory pipelines.

 ## **Visualization**